Global envelope tests for spatial processes: Data examples

 We also tested the random labelling hypothesis, which states that the marks (heights) in the point pattern are independent of each other.
-Simulations based on this hypothesis were generated by permuting the marks, which is a simple hypothesis.
+Simulations based on this simple hypothesis were generated by permuting the marks.
 We used a non-edge corrected estimator of the mark-weighted $L_{\gamma}(r)$-function \citep[see e.g.][]{IllianEtal2008}.
 Note that the edge correction is not needed, because the function was estimated in a similar manner for the observed and simulated patterns and the non-parametric rank envelope test was used.
 The output of the resulting rank envelope test is shown in Figure \ref{fig:treesIndependence}.
-The dependency of the marks was demonstrated clearly and the dependency was identified for distances ranging from 30 to 100 m (note the cumulative function).
-Thus, we can expect trees of similar heights within these distances, which confirms the hypothesis of variable soil conditions in the study area.
+The marks were clearly dependent and the dependency was identified for distances ranging from 30 to 100 m (note the cumulative function).
+Thus, we can expect trees of similar heights within these distances, which suggests that soil or other environmental conditions vary in the study area.